Kenneth-Mitchell/Ant-ABM/README.md

 # Recent updates:

-I am constructing a jupyter notebook version of the model that should make things easier to understand, and hopefully combine the two model versions into one.
+I am constructing a jupyter notebook version of the model that should make things easier to understand.
+The two versions are now combined in the jupyter notebook.